Have a symptom?

 Treatment for scleritis includes medication in pill form and/or eye drop form and regular eye care to monitor the condition.
 For more details on treatment plans, refer to treatment of scleritis. ...more »

 Symptoms of scleritis can affect one or both eyes.
 Symptoms are due to inflammation, swelling and irritation of the affected eye or eyes.
 Symptoms include eye pain.
 There can also be a general dull discomfort in the affected eye and a sensitivity to light (photosensitivity).
-There are generally one or more red patches on the sclera (white part of the eye) or the ...more symptoms »
+There are generally one or more red patches on the sclera (white part of ...more symptoms »

 Treatment of scleritis includes corticosteroid eye drops.
 Corticosteroid medications may also be prescribed in pill form.
 Corticosteroids reduce inflammation and eye pain and help to improve other symptoms.
 Other drug options may include nonsteroidal anti-inflammatory drugs (NSAIDs).

 Prompt treatment is essential to lessen the risk of developing complications, such as ...more treatments »

 A diagnosis of scleritis may be delayed or missed because symptoms of scleritis can be similar to symptoms of other diseases and conditions, such as watering eye, subconjunctival hemorrhage, uveitis, glaucoma, choroiditis, dry eye, blepharitis, and corneal ulcer. ...more misdiagnosis »

 Review possible medical complications related to Scleritis: